DrSAR/Graduate2017/README.md

 # Graduate 2017 Rubric

-When scoring nominations, provide scores that establish the rank of the nomination relative to the other nominations in the cohort.

-Candidates are evaluated and selected on the basis of the following three criteria, which are weighted by the selection accordingly committee:
+Candidates are evaluated and selected on the basis of the following three criteria, which are weighted by the selection  committee accordingly:

 academic excellence (30%);
 research potential (40%); and